 |Natalie Peircefirstname.lastname@example.org||Senior/Lead Advisor|

-The Crisis and Disaster Management courses are taught by 16 part-time and one full-time faculty members.
-The full-time faculty maintains the university support services, including recruitment, academic advisement, and collaboration with other departments on campus.
+The Crisis and Disaster Management courses are taught by 16 part-time and two full-time faculty members.
+The full-time faculty mentor students on professional development, networking, and career building.
+Other duties include maintaining the university support services, such as recruitment, academic advisement, and collaboration with other departments on campus.
 The part-time faculty, often referred to as adjunct faculty, are immersed in the real world issues facing emergency management professionals and represent a wide range of academic disciplines and professional affiliations.